(Image: Hopkins, frame from response to String Quartet No 1 by Judith Weir)

 Application history *

-This received further feedback, d.14 08 25, recommending I show clearer plans for inclusive audience engagement and detail on how diverse or underrepresented audiences will be directly involved, to which this current application aims to respond.
+I received further feedback d.14 08 25, recommending I show clearer plans for inclusive audience engagement, and detail on how diverse or underrepresented audiences will be directly involved.

 Recent Comments